 The Interstate Task Force on Illegal Guns has fostered significant cooperation and collaboration among local, state, and federal law enforcement agencies in Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, Ohio, Pennsylvania, Rhode Island and Vermont since its creation earlier this year.
 Task Force members convened for the fourth time this morning to discuss data, intelligence, strategies and other tactics critical to their ongoing efforts to address the increase in gun violence that has occurred in New York and the nation since early 2020.
 The next meeting will occur next month in New Jersey.

 This work, coupled with record-level state investments in communities experiencing high rates of gun violence and improved information sharing among local law enforcement agencies and the State Police, has produced results.
-The 20 police departments participating in the New York State’s Gun Involved Violence Elimination (GIVE) initiative also reported a 12 percent decrease in shooting victims for the first seven months of 2022 compared to 2021.
-The number of murders reported by those police departments has decreased for three consecutive months.
-In New York City through mid-August, there was an 11.8 percent decrease in shooting victims while reported murders decreased by 11 percent.
+The participating in the New York State’s Gun Involved Violence Elimination (GIVE) initiative also reported a 12 percent decrease in shooting victims for the first seven months of 2022 compared to 2021.
+The number of murders reported by those police departments has decreased for three consecutive months., there was an 11.8 percent decrease in shooting victims while reported murders decreased by 11 percent.

 The State Police have seized 813 guns from January through July 2022, double the number seized during that time period last year (406).
-That total includes 30 illegal assault rifles and ghost guns seized after a months-long investigation by the State Police Gun Trafficking Interdiction Unit into a multi-county gun trafficking ring.
+That total includes 30 illegal assault rifles and ghost guns seized after a months-long investigation by the.
 The unit also conducted 482 gun-tracing investigations from January through June 2022, providing 91 leads that helped authorities in 25 states remove 149 illegal guns from their streets and communities.

 New York State Police Superintendent Kevin P. Bruen said, “The increasing number of illegal gun seizures by State Police and our law enforcement partners shows the progression we’ve made in combating the infiltration of illegal guns in New York.
 Our numbers prove the seizure of illegal guns is no small matter.
 These efforts are an integral part of protecting our communities and the importation and possession of illegal guns will not be tolerated.”